Sciebo-RDS/connexion-plus/README.md

 ## OpenTracing

-Currently it is only supported the opentracing implementation of [jaeger-client](https://pypi.org/project/jaeger-client/).
+Currently, all opentracing implementation (e.g. [jaeger-client](https://pypi.org/project/jaeger-client/)) are supported for tracing.
 If you want to use it, you have to initialize the client before you start your connexion app and give it via the `tracer`-parameter to the `connexion_plus` Factory, where the magic happens.

+The following example uses jaeger-client (`pip install jaeger-client`) implementation.

 ```python
 import connexion_plus